Department of American Studies

 Students may minor in Southern studies by completing five courses, including AMST 210 or 211 and four other courses from the core content and thematic offerings listed under the Southern studies concentration.

 Honors in American Studies

 The American studies interdisciplinary major offers a two-course honors program: AMST 691H in the fall semester and AMST 692H in the spring semester.
-These courses fulfill the advanced seminar requirement in the Southern studies concentration.
 The Folklore Program offers a two-course honors program: FOLK 691H in the fall semester and FOLK 692H in the spring semester.
 Students must propose their thesis and contract with a faculty advisor during the semester prior to the beginning of their senior year.
+For each semester of honors work, thesis students must submit a signed learning contract to the Department of American Studies during the registration period.
 During the two semesters devoted to honors work, students conduct individual research and prepare an honors thesis under the supervision of a faculty member.
-Students must maintain a 3.2 grade point average to be eligible.
-With the approval of the associate or the assistant dean for honors, students with a slightly lower average who have a reasonable expectation of meeting the requirement within one more semester may embark upon the honors thesis, understanding that if they do not attain the 3.2 standard they may continue the research project as independent study but are not eligible to graduate with honors or highest honors.
+Students also will attend a weekly seminar at the discretion of the advisor.
+Students must maintain a 3.3 cumulative grade point average to be eligible.
+With the approval of the associate or the assistant dean for honors, students with a slightly lower average who have a reasonable expectation of meeting the requirement within one more semester may embark upon the honors thesis, understanding that if they do not attain the 3.3 standard they may continue the research project as independent study but are not eligible to graduate with honors or highest honors.